aion-dk/verify-my-ballot/README.md

 To verify and check the ballots, we utilize [js-client](https://github.com/aion-dk/js-client).

-Changing the election URL used by js-client should be done with the environment variable: `REACT_APP_DEFAULT_ELECTION_URL`.
+Changing the election URL used by js-client should be done with the environment variable: `REACT_APP_BASE_ELECTION_URL`.

 Alternatively, if you'd just want to test out the project on a mocked js-client, it is possible to use the provided [MockVerifierClient](#mockverifierclient) by setting the environment variable: `REACT_APP_TESTING=true` - this is also what the tests are using.